portalpayments/svelte-on-solana-wallet-adapter/packages/ui/README.md

 - 📦 Install the svelte adapter and svelte UI
 - 🔨 Add the `ConnectionProvider` ([`AnchorConnectionProvider`](https://github.com/svelte-on-solana/wallet-adapter/blob/master/packages/anchor/README.md) if you're using Anchor)
 - 🔨 Add the `WalletProvider` component
-- 🔨 Add the `WalletMultiButton` component
+- 🔨 Add the `WalletButton` component

 ## Installing